 Mowich Lake/Carbon River Entrances

 These two entrances are the more remote, less touristy parts of the park in the Northwest corner of Mount Rainier.
-These roads will not lead you through to the East side of Mount Rainier meaning no access to the Sunrise or Paradise Corridors
+These roads will not lead you through to the East side of Mount Rainier, meaning no access to the Sunrise or Paradise Corridors.

-Mowich Lake and Carbon River each have their own hikes, as well as quiet views of Mount Rainier fit for a great day visit, but are entirely unattached to the rest of the park
+Mowich Lake and Carbon River each have their own hikes, as well as quiet views of Mount Rainier fit for a great day visit, but are entirely unattached to the rest of the park.

 Entry Information

-$15-30 Entry into Mount Rainier for 7 days$55 Entry into Mount Rainier for a year$80 Entry into Mount Rainier and any other National Park for a year
+| $15-30 Entry into Mount Rainier for 7 days | $55 Entry into Mount Rainier for a year | $80 Entry into Mount Rainier and any other National Park for a year |

-Now for everyone entering, with or without a timed-entry reservation, GET TO THE PARK EARLY!
+During the summer months, especially late July and early August when the wildflowers are at their peak, GET TO THE PARK EARLY!
 As a regular gate visitor, I’ve watched a line form nearly halfway to the nearby town of Ashford by noon, taking me almost two and a half hours to reach the gates of the park.
 This type of traffic is normally exclusive to holidays and mid-summer weekends, but getting there early is the best way to go.

-Park Entrances
+Seasonality and the Park Entrances

 Need Help Planning Your Trip?